-One interesting thing that I did oversee, and I think was worth an article on its own, or even a book on its own, finding the time, is how to handle interaction between projects.
+One interesting thing that I did overlook, and I think was worth an article on its own, or even a book on its own, finding the time, is how to handle interaction between projects.
 All the power-users expect that the developers don’t try to reinvent the wheel every time, or if they do they do it for a bloody good reason.
 Unfortunately this is far from true, but beside this fact, when sharing code between projects it’s quite common that mistakes end up propagating in quite a huge area.

 A very good example of this is the current state of Gentoo’s ~arch tree.
 At the moment there are quite a few things that might lead to build-failure because different projects are interleaved: